-One slice (28 grams) provides 70 calories, 1.5 grams of fat, 0 grams of saturated fat, 90 mg of sodium, 13 grams of carbs, 1 gram of fiber, 2 grams of sugar, including 2 grams of added sugars, and 2 grams of protein (6).
+One slice (28 grams) provides 70 calories; 1.5 grams of fat; 0 grams of saturated fat; 90 mg of sodium; 13 grams of carbs; 1 gram of fiber; 2 grams of sugar, including 2 grams of added sugars; and 1 gram of protein (9).

-Unlike many gluten-free breads, Canyon Bakehouse Ancient Grain Bread doesn’t need to be frozen or refrigerated.
-Due to its packaging process, an unopened loaf will keep for 90 days after packaging.
+Unlike many other gluten-free breads, Canyon Bakehouse Ancient Grain Bread doesn’t need to be frozen or refrigerated.
+As a result of its packaging process, an unopened loaf will keep for 90 days after packaging.
 Once opened, it should be enjoyed within 5 days.

 In addition to being gluten-free, all of its products are non-GMO-verified and free of major allergens, including eggs, soy, dairy, tree nuts, and peanuts.

-Its Seeds and Grains Bread has an overall short ingredient list that includes a mixture of gluten-free flours, whole grains, and seeds, including flax, chia, and pumpkin seeds.
+Its Seeds and Grains Bread has a short ingredient list that includes a mixture of gluten-free flours, whole grains, and seeds, such as flax, chia, and pumpkin seeds.